jamie-brannan/hundred-days-swift/ch16__beaconsAndBombs/d077__notes.md

 > Note that the background slice has a thicker line width than the foreground, and has a higher Z position than the background slice.
 I'm using Z positions 2 and 3 for the slice shapes, because I'll be using Z position 1 for bombs and Z position 0 for everything else – this ensures the slice shapes are on top, then bombs, then everything else.

+Builds an empty x at the center.

 ## :three: [Shaping up for action `CGPath` and `UIBezierPath`](https://www.hackingwithswift.com/read/23/3/shaping-up-for-action-cgpath-and-uibezierpath)

 > Like I already explained, we're going to keep an array of the user's swipe points so that we can draw a shape resembling their slicing.
 To make this work, we're going to need four new methods, two of which you've met already.
-They are: touchesBegan(), touchesMoved(), touchesEnded() and redrawActiveSlice().
-You already know how touchesBegan() and touchesMoved() works, and the other "touches" methods all work the same way.
+They are: `touchesBegan()`, `touchesMoved()`, `touchesEnded()` and `redrawActiveSlice()`.
+You already know how `touchesBegan()` and `touchesMoved()` works, and the other "touches" methods all work the same way.
 >
 > First things first: add this new property to your class so that we can store swipe points: